MetaMask/metamask-docs/snaps/tutorials/gas-estimation.md

 };
 ```

-### 5. Build and test the snap
+### 5. Build and test the Snap

-To build and test your snap:
+To build and test your Snap:

 1. Open `package.json` in the root directory of the project, and increase the `"version"` (if the `"version"` is
     `0.1.0`, increase it to `0.2.0`).